mrjbanksy/change_tower_execution_path/README.md

 tower_rest_url: the url to the Tower API.
 Default: https://localhost/api/v2/settings/jobs/

 tower_user: the user to log into Tower with.
 Default: admin

-tower_user_password: the password to log into Tower with.
-Default: not defined

 Dependencies
 ------------